gracenak/gracenak.github.io/_posts/2020-08-28-my_first_cli_project.markdown

 How did my CLI provide this information?
 Web scraping is the process of extracting data from web sources.
 I required 'open-uri' and  'Nokogiri' gems so that my program could open, parse and transform the html/webpage into ruby objects.
 From there I could write code that iterated through each concert and extracted the specific data such as 'name', 'data', 'info', 'link', for each concert.

 These 2 weeks were extremely challenging, yet exciting.
 I could write on and on about my process of coding my first CLI Project.
 What I really took out of this was continuing to understand the concept of Object Orientation Programming.
 I am continuing to learn, practice, and grow in my knowledge and skills in coding.
 This assesment will be revealing of my knowledge and ability to communicate effectively.
 I am nervous and looking forward to it.
-Either way, I will learn to step in the right direction.